 With their comprehensive apps and money management features, Revolut, Monzo and Starling are all solid day-to-day banking solutions, particularly if you’re looking to make the move to digital-only banking.
 Depending on what features you need or how often you go abroad, you may be better off with one or another of the 3.
 Revolut also runs a number of promotional invitation codes for new customers for the app.

-Revolut doesn’t offer FSCS protection, overdrafts, or cash and cheque deposits, but it has a plethora of extra features on offer, such as the Revolut Junior child account, free SEPA money transfers and the “Essentials” hub for tie-ups with different service providers.
+Revolut doesn’t offer FSCS protection, overdrafts, or cash and cheque deposits, but it has a plethora of extra features on offer, such as the Revolut under 18 child account, free SEPA money transfers, and RevPoints that can be redeemed on travel perks like airmiles and holiday stays.

 Monzo does have FSCS protection, and it offers a bit of everything.
 There’s all the usual digital banking stuff, including spending categorisations and summaries, spare change “round-ups” and the option to apply for an overdraft.
-It doesn’t come with a linked kid’s account but it does come with ability to deposit cash and cheques, as well as the use of its “Marketplace” to check out energy deals.
+It also offers a linked kids’ account and comes with the ability to deposit cash and cheques, plus offers additional products such as investments and pensions.

 And Starling is a great all rounder, being the only one to offer totally fee-free spending and cash withdrawals both at home and abroad, as well as cash and cheque deposits, on top of FSCS protection.
 There’s also the spending insight tools, linked Starling Kite child account, overdraft option, and the potential to sign up to products from other financial providers in its “Marketplace”.